-- Microdeletions of the Y chromosome are the second most frequent genetic cause of spermatogenetic failure in infertile men after Klinefelter syndrome. - 2-10% of men affected with azoospermia/severe oligospermia (sperm concentrations 5.106/mL) may have microdeletions of Yq11 classically subdivided into three regions called AZFa, AZFb and AZFc, respectively (Vogt et al 1996).
-Note that the AZFb and AZFc regions are now described as overlapping. - Azoospermic men have a higher incidence of microdeletions than severely oligospermic men.
+- Microdeletions of the Y chromosome are the second most frequent genetic cause of spermatogenetic failure in infertile men after Klinefelter syndrome. - 2-10% of men affected with azoospermia/severe oligospermia (sperm concentrations <1.10/mL) may have microdeletions of Yq11 classically subdivided into three regions called AZFa, AZFb and AZFc, respectively (Vogt et al 1996).
+Note that the AZFb and AZFc regions are now described as overlapping. - Azoospermic men have a higher incidence of microdeletions than oligospermic men.
+Typically, routine laboratories receiving referrals without controlled patient selection have a pick-up rate of ~2-5%.
 The analysis undertaken in this laboratory is expected to detect approximately 90-95% of deletions in the three AZF regions. - Y microdeletions usually result in non-obstructive azoospermia/severe oligospermia compared with male infertility due to obstructive azoospermia (CBAVD, see CF serviced proforma). - The finding of a Y microdeletion provides the clinician with guidance whether sperm is retrievable on testicular sperm extraction (TESE) as only AZFc deletions are compatible with TESE. - Genetic counselling is recommended in patients with a Y microdeletion result, especially prior to treatment with assisted reproduction techniques.
 This result may be of relevance to any brothers of a Y microdeletion patient due to possible germinal mosaicism for the deletion in the father.
 As sex chromosome mosaicism has been found in some patients with a Yq deletion, additional cytogenetic screening may be appropriate.